yegor256/blog/_posts/2015/jun/2015-06-02-how-to-estimate-software-cost.md

   - software estimation tools
 jb_picture:
   src: /images/2015/06/interstate-60.jpg
-  caption: Interstate 60: Episodes of the Road (2002) by Bob Gale
+  caption: "Interstate 60: Episodes of the Road (2002) by Bob Gale"
 ---

 "Here is the specification; how much will it cost to create this software?"